aridiosilva/git/README.md

 ### Commit

+A Git object, a snapshot of your entire repository compressed into a SHA.

 Whenever you save your changes to one or more files to history in Git, you create a new commit.
 Example usage: “Let’s commit these changes and push them up to
 GitHub.”